 - A notice or other communication is taken to have been given:

-- If delivered personally, immediately upon delivery;
+- if delivered personally, immediately upon delivery;

-- if mailed, on the second Business Day after posting;
+- if mailed, on the second Business Day after posting; and

 - if emailed, on the date sent, unless the recipient is able to demonstrate that the email failed to be delivered.

-- Where the SiteMinder counterparty is SiteMinder Hospitality Corporation, this Agreement is governed by the laws of the state of Texas and each party irrevocably submits to the nonexclusive jurisdiction of the courts of Texas.
+18.4 Governing law and jurisdictionThis Agreement is governed by the laws of, and each party submits to the exclusive jurisdiction of the courts in:

-19.7 Counterparts and facsimile signatures
+18.7 Counterparts and facsimile signatures

 - The transmission by a party: